synapticPush/synapticPush/README.md

 - 🥈 **Runner-Up** – *Geekverse 1.0* organized by GFG GLA Chapter at GLA University.

-# 📫 Let’s Connect

-Feel free to explore my repositories, drop a ⭐ on projects you like, and connect with me on [LinkedIn](https://www.linkedin.com/in/pushpendra-sharma-862322324/) or [Twitter](https://x.com/p_sharma_09) to discuss exciting tech stuff!

 # 📊 GitHub Stats

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=synapticPush&show_icons=true&theme=radical)